GriffinRichards/Porymap-Animation/README.md

 ### Why isn't this animation I added working?

 First make sure animations are working at all (see above).
 Check the [GUIDE.md][guide] to make sure your new animation follows the correct format.
-If you're still stuck, see bullet point 7 in the list above.
+If you're still stuck you can join pret's [Discord](https://discord.gg/d5dubZ3) and ask for help in the `#porymap` channel.

 ### Why aren't the border/map connections animating?

-Porymap's API doesn't currently support reading tiles from the border or the connecting maps, which is necessary to create animations there.
-Extending the API to do this for borders is trivial, but is less so for connecting maps, and animating one but not the other would look strange.
+Porymap's API doesn't currently support reading tiles from the connecting maps, which is necessary to create animations there.
+The API does support reading tiles in the current map's border, but animating the border and not connecting maps would look strange.
 I may decide to add support for this in the future.

 ### Are the animations supposed to slow down/stop when I move the mouse rapidly?